 3. Meet Orangutans At Semenggoh Nature Reserve

-Semenggoh Nature Reserve is only 45 minutes from Kuching.
+Seeing an orangutan is one of the highlights of visiting Sarawak so its no surprise that Semenggoh Nature Reserve is on our list of the best things to do in Kuching.
+Semenggoh is only 45 minutes from Kuching.
 This orangutan rehabilitation centre teaches rescued orangutans how to survive in the wild.
 Semenggoh offers a good opportunity to see semi-wild orangutans in a natural setting.
 Over 20 orangutans live within the Semenggoh Nature Reserve.
 They often come down to the feeding platforms for a free meal.
 Feeding times take place daily at 9 am and 3 pm.

 4. Learn About Sarawak’s Fascinating History And The White Rajahs